 WIFLE Annual Awards Program

-Our Awards Banquet, a highlight of the leadership training conference, will be held on Wednesday, August 16th at 7:00 p.m.
+Our Awards Luncheon, a highlight of the WIFLE leadership training event, will be held on Wednesday, August 7, 2024.
 The VIP reception, immediately preceding the banquet, is open for all agency heads, award winners, and their families.
-Additional Tickets to the banquet can be purchased here.
+Coming Soon - Additional Tickets to the luncheon can be purchased here.

 Each Agency May Submit 3 Nominees Per Award.
 The WIFLE Foundation Awards are presented to sworn and non-sworn women who have excelled in the following areas of law enforcement excellence: